So someone told your Starbucks drink is so much better with an affogato shot on top. You go along thinking it’s a type of creamy topping for coffee.

 When it comes to looks, it’s not the most aesthetically pleasing dessert!
 Read on to find out what to expect.

 The shortest description for the affogato is – a beautiful mess.
-The hot espresso carves its way into what base it’s poured over.
+The hot espresso carves its way into the base it’s poured over.
 It created a river of hot coffee, melting anything in its path.

 If you use warm, soft, or ice cream with eggs, it will become a puddle as soon as you pour the espresso.

-The affogato shot adds an espresso flavor to whatever base it’s poured on.
+The affogato adds an espresso flavor to whatever base it’s poured on.
 The base varies in flavor as you can pour it over frappuccinos, shakes, smoothies, and ice cream.